mustafa-khaled/Mustafa-Khaled/README.md

 ### What I work on

-- **Business logic first** — I care about domain modeling, data consistency, and systems that reflect how the business actually works
+- **Business logic first** — I care about domain modeling, data consistency, and systems that reflect how the business works
 - **Legacy modernization** — taking fragile, slow systems and replacing them with maintainable, scalable platforms
 - **Operational tooling** — dashboards, admin panels, and internal tools that give teams real-time visibility and control
 - **Domain variety** — logistics, invoicing, field service management, and more